 While these activities are no longer permitted to be billed separately (e.g., cannot add associated time to the direct service claim), providers are compensated for associated costs within each service delivered.
-For example, even though each service is not delivered in a field-based location, travel costs / time is incorporated within each outpatient service rate claimed.
+For example, even though each service is not delivered off site, travel costs / time is incorporated within each outpatient service rate claimed.
+However, since FBS is considered a method of service delivery that SAPC is actively evolving, for the time being, transportation and travel time may be billed when providing services in accordance with SAPC Bulletin 23-14.